1. I have an engineering English text I need translated into Spanish. Would you take care of this project?

 10. Will the confidentiality of my documents be preserved?

+We normally sign non-disclosure agreements.
 The information we handle is often sensitive or confidential in nature.
-We perfectly understand the absolute necessity of rigorous confidentiality and non-disclosure standards.
-The confidentiality of all your personal information and of all your documentation will be preserved, starting the moment you contact us.
-We are willing to sign non-disclosure agreements.
+We understand the necessity of rigorous confidentiality and non-disclosure standards.
+The confidentiality of all your personal information and of all your documentation will be preserved, from the moment you contact us.